xpack/arm-linux-files/README.md

-These steps should be performed after the image is functional, but are documented here, before all specific versions install sptes, since they apply to all versions.
+These steps should be performed after the image is functional, but are documented here, before all specific versions install steps, since they apply to all versions.

 The images, as they are published, are as generic as possible.
 You can continue to use them as is, or further customise them.